MinhKhangTran/next-mongo-vok-app/README.md

    - if logged in show user profile page with made voks
 6. Comments?
 7. Like?
+8. Search Func?
-8. Lauch on Vercel
+9. Lauch on Vercel
-   - deploy DB
+   - add db into next.config.js
    - deploy app
    - add env variables to vercel